vfarcic/cncf-demo/manuscript/gitops/argocd.md

 # Wait until the resources appear in the Namespace

 # Replace `[...]` with your email
+# Skip this step if you chose to use `nip.io` instead of a
+#   "real" domain
 export EMAIL=[...]

 # Install `yq` CLI from https://github.com/mikefarah/yq

+# Skip this step if you chose to use `nip.io` instead of a
+#   "real" domain
 cat cert-manager/issuer.yaml

+# Skip this step if you chose to use `nip.io` instead of a
+#   "real" domain
 cp cert-manager/issuer.yaml infra/.

+# Skip this step if you chose to use `nip.io` instead of a
+#   "real" domain
 yq --inplace ".spec.acme.email = \"$EMAIL\"" infra/issuer.yaml

+# Skip this step if you chose to use `nip.io` instead of a
+#   "real" domain
 yq --inplace \
     ".spec.acme.solvers[0].http01.ingress.class = \"$INGRESS_CLASS_NAME\"" \
     infra/issuer.yaml